MystieBluz/daily-planner/README.md

 My task for this assignment was to a create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-I utilized html, css, javascript and git to complete this homework assignment.
+I utilized html, css, js and git to complete this homework assignment.

 ## User Story